 - Using a food processor, chop nuts coarsely.
 Place in a large bowl and add the candied orange peel, apricots, cherries and orange rind.

-- Add the flour, cocoa powder, coriander, nutmeg, and cloves.
+Add the flour, cocoa powder, coriander, nutmeg, cinnamon and cloves.
 Mix well.

 - In a saucepan on low heat, mix sugar and honey until well dissolved.
 Allow to boil and cook for about 5 minutes.
 The mixture should begin to darken.

-- Add the nut mixture to the pan and mix thoroughly.
+Add the nut mixture to the pan and mix thoroughly.
+Combine the sugar and nut mixture with the dry ingredients in the bowl.
+Work quickly before it gets stiff.

 - The cake should bubble and rise just a little bit.